As revised May 1993, March 1994, March 1997, June 2002, March 2007, November 2009, March 2012, April 2017, April 2018

 Section 1

-Regular membership shall be open to any person who is employed in a PTRC and whose responsibilities include the patent collection.
-The term of membership is one year and shall run from the last day of the annual training seminar to the last day of the next year’s seminar.
+Regular membership shall be open to any person who is employed at a PTRC and whose responsibilities include the patent collection, retired PTRC staff, former PTRC representatives, librarians and staff at libraries who respond to questions from their clientele regarding patent and trademark information, and current and former USPTO staff.
+The term of membership is one calendar year (January-December).
 Membership is granted upon payment of dues and shall be held in the name of individuals only.

 Section 2